Wind-WindKids/winding/samples/sophieandwind/ice.md

 He described the most boring day in a classroom —
 silent students, the clock refusing to move.
 Only at the end did the perspective flip:
-a new class of children came in,
+a new class of students came in,
 and it became clear that “my” day had been the teacher’s all along.